jtorral/patroniTraining/README.md

 As you can see, it is configured correctly with the proper node name and ip addresses.

-## What does all this mean?
+## What do all the etcd settings mean

     name:       pgha1

 This is the human readable name for this specific etcd member instance.
 It must be unique within the cluster.
 Patroni uses this DCS to manage its cluster, so naming the etcd nodes clearly (e.g., pgha1, pgha2, etc.) is helpful.